Picking Winners: A Data Driven Approach to Evaluating the Quality of Startup Companies: Literature Review

-In contrast to the academic space, several venture capital firms have been adopting analytical tools to assist in the investing process.
+The question of building portfolios of startup companies was studied in \citep{bhakdi2013quantitative}, where a simulation-based approach was used to properly structure a portfolio of early-stage startups to adjust for market volatility.
+In the private sector, several venture capital firms have been adopting analytical tools to assist in the investment process.
 Google Ventures \citep{GV}, the venture capital arm of Alphabet, Inc., is known to use quantitative algorithms to help with investment decisions \citep{Fortune}.
+Social Capital \citep{socialcapital} is a venture capital firm that has a service called capital-as-a-service which makes investment decisions based on data about a company \citep{socialcapitalmedium}.
 Correlation Ventures \citep{CorrelationVentures}, a venture capital firm with over \$350 million under management, uses a predictive model to make startup company investment decisions.
-Correlation Ventures has truly adopted a quantitative approach to their venture capital decisions --- they ask startups to submit five planning, financial, and legal documents, they take only two weeks to make an investment decision, and they never take administrative board seats.
-Interestingly enough, they only take co-investment opportunities, and they rely on some vetting by a primary investor \citep{CorrelationVenturesReview}.
+It ask startups to submit five planning, financial, and legal documents, it takes only two weeks to make an investment decision, and it never takes administrative board seats.
+Interestingly enough, Correlation Ventures only takes co-investment opportunities and relies on some vetting by a primary investor \citep{CorrelationVenturesReview}.